-(1L) This fully online course is designed to teach students how to use and navigate through the Moodle4Me course management system, learn the basics of internet use, email communication, file management, college resources, and library use.
+(11.)
+This fully online course is designed to teach students how to use and navigate through the Moodle4Me course management system, learn the basics of internet use, email communication, file management, college resources, and library use.
 Students will use various tutorial materials and corresponding hands-on activities to complete requirements.

-HMDV 1101 - First-Year Seminar (3CR) (3L) A first-year seminar focused on critical thinking and college success strategies.
+HMDV 1101 - First-Year Seminar (3CR)

+(3L) A first-year seminar focused on critical thinking and college success strategies.
 As individuals, and in groups, students examine the personal, social, civic, and economic goals of a college education, with emphasis on cognitive, moral, aesthetic, and identity development.
-During the class, students do research, they think through complex issues, consult with others, and in the end, present samples of their work to the instrutor and classmates,.
-Each semester, multiple sections Prerequisites: No prerequisites
+During the class, students do research, they think through complex issues, consult with others, and in the end, present samples of their work to the instructor and classmates,.
+Each semester, multiple sections lecture and answer questions concerning a variety of careers, thereby expanding the student's knowledge about occupations.